Seagate/cortx-utils/py-utils/src/test_framework/README.md

 ## Prerequisite for running tests

-1.  cortx-py-utils, Kafka server and cortx-py-utils-test must be installed, if not please follow [Link](https://github.com/Seagate/cortx-utils/blob/main/py-utils/test/README.md)
+1.  cortx-py-utils, Kafka server(for message_bus and IEM tests), Consul server(for consul_service and kv_store, conf_store with consul as backend tests) and cortx-py-utils-test must be installed, if not please follow [Link](https://github.com/Seagate/cortx-utils/blob/main/py-utils/test/README.md)

 ## Test command structure in <plane_name>.pln file